 M. You or a member of your household was a victim of domestic violence and the landlord is retaliating against you;

 N. You called 911 for emergency help and the landlord is retaliating against you for that purpose;

 If you are facing eviction in Sacramento, it is important to have a qualified attorney on your side to assert your legal rights to defend against your eviction.
 James L. Arrasmith is a Sacramento-area eviction attorney who can help you navigate the complicated eviction process.
-Call or text us today at (916) 704-3009 for a free consultation.
+Call or text us today at (916) 704-3009 for a confidential consultation.

 If this happens, contact our office immediately.
 There are strict rules that must be followed when serving a 3-day notice, and if the notice was not served correctly, you may have grounds to fight the eviction.

 There are a lot of different ways to defend against an eviction action.
 Some of the more common ones are listed above.
 Asserting these rights can be tricky, and the best way to make sure that your rights are correctly asserted is to contact an experienced attorney such as James L. Arrasmith who can help you navigate the eviction process.
 And the sooner you contact an attorney, the better.
-Call or text us today at (916) 704-3009 for a free consultation.
+Call or text us today at (916) 704-3009 for a confidential consultation.

 The first thing to do is, again, contact an experienced attorney.
 There may be grounds to delay the eviction if, for example, you were not served the 3-day notice correctly.
 But it is important to act quickly, as there are strict time limitations that apply.

 The costs of an eviction defense vary; however, in general, you can expect to pay attorney’s fees, filing fees, and service of process fees.
-Thankfully, these fees can sometimes be reimbursable by the landlord, and with a fee waiver, you may qualify for significantly reduced costs in pursing your defense.
+Thankfully, these fees can sometimes be reimbursable by the landlord, and with a fee waiver, you may qualify for significantly reduced costs in pursuing your defense.